fxn/tkn/README.md

 A slide with text content whose formatting is preserved, but that is centered as a whole in the screen.
 Do that with CSS, ha!

 I find centering content in the screen as a block to be more aesthetically pleasant that flushing against the left margin.
-There is not way to flush against a margin.
+There is no way to flush against a margin.

 ![Terminal Keynote Block](https://raw.github.com/fxn/tkn/master/screenshots/terminal-keynote-block.png)